-“One of the year’s most beautiful books, a perfect coffee table volume, and an episodic history of the ways in which New Orleans has become a world-renowned city.” –Susan Larson, The New Orleans Advocate.
+“A perfect coffee table volume, and an episodic history of the ways in which New Orleans has become a world-renowned city.” –Susan Larson, The New Orleans Advocate.